 PENDENT AUDITOR'S REPORT

 STAT EMENT OF FINANCIAL POSITION 3

 STAT EMENT OF COMPREHENSIVE INCOME 4

 EMENT OF CHANGES IN EQUITY

-EMENT OF CASH FLOW
+EMENT OF CASH FLOWS

-ES TO THE FINANCIAL STATEMENTS 0
+ENERY OF CASH I LOWS 0

 1. BACKGROUND 7

-1. A- ORGANISATION AND OPERATIONS
+т. А- ORGANISATION AND OPERATIONS

-A- B- ALBANIAN BUSINESS ENVIRONMENT.
+B- ALBANIAN BUSINESS ENVIRONMENT

-ъ- 2.
-SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES

-2. 2.1 BASIS OF PREPARATION
+2.1 BASIS OF PREPARATION

-2.1 A- STATEMENT OF COMPLIANCE
+A- STATEMENT OF COMPLIANCE

-A- B- BASIS OF MEASUREMENT
+B- BASIS OF MEASUREMENT.

-С- FUNCTIONAL AND PRESENTATION CURRENCY
+C- FUNCTIONAL AND PRESENTATION CURRENCY

 2.2 GOING CONCERN

 2.3 FOREIGN CURRENCY

-2.3 2.4 FINANCIAL INSTRUMENTS
+2.4 FINANCIAL INSTRUMENTS

 2.5 PROPERTY PLANT AND EQUIPMENTS

-2.6 INVENTORIES.
+2.6 Inventories

-2.0 2.7 IMPAIRMENT
+2.7 Impairment

-2.8 EMPLOYEE BENEFITS.
+2.8 EMPLOYEE BENEFITS

 2.9 SHARE CAPITAL

-2.10 PROVISIONS
+2.10 Provisions 11

 2.11 Borrowings

-2.12 REVENUES
+2.12 Revenues 11

-2.13 FINANCE INCOME AND EXPENSES
+2.13 FINANCE INCOME AND EXPENSES 12

-2.14 INCOME TAX
+2.14 Ілсоме тах 12

-2.15 NEW AND AMENDED STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE
+2.15 New and amended standards and interpretations issued but not yet effective 12

-2.16 NEW AND AMENDED STANDARDS AND INTERPRETATIONS MANDATORY FOR THE FIRST TIME
+2.16 NEW AND AMENDED STANDARDS AND INTERPRETATIONS MANDATORY FOR THE FIRST TIME 13

-3. FINANCIAL RISK MANAGEMENT.
+3. FINANCIAL RISK MANAGEMENT

-3. 4.
-USE OF JUDGEMENTS, ESTIMATES AND ASSUMPTIONS.
+4. USE OF JUDGEMENTS, ESTIMATES AND ASSUMPTIONS 15

-5. PROPERTY, PLANT AND EQUIPMENTS
+5. PROPERTY, PLANT AND EQUIPMENTS 15

-6. INVENTORIES.
+6. INVENTORIES 16

-7. TRADE AND OTHER RECEIVABLES
+7. TRADE AND OTHER RECEIVABLES 16

-8. CASH AND CASH EQUIVALENTS.
+8. CASH AND CASH EQUIVALENTS 16

-9. SHARE CAPITAL
+9. SHARE CAPITAL 16

-10. PROVISION FOR OTHER LIABILITIES AND CHARGES
+10. PROVISION FOR OTHER LIABILITIES AND CHARGES 16

 11. TRADE AND OTHER PAYABLE

 12. REVENUE FROM SALES

 13. COST OF SALES

 14. OTHER INCOME

 15. SALES AND DISTRIBUTION COSTS

 16. ADMINISTRATIVE EXPENSES

 17. OTHER (LOSSES)/GAINS - NET

 18. FINANCE INCOME AND COSTS

 19. INCOME TAX

 20. FINANCIAL INSTRUMENTS

 21. FAIR VALUE

-22. COMMITMENT AND CONTINGENCIES --
+22. COMMITMENT AND CONTINGENCIES

-23. RELATED PARTY TRANSACTIONS.
+23. RELATED PARTY TRANSACTIONS

-24. SUBSEQUENT EVENTS
+24. SUBSEQUENT EVENTS 24